ddev/ddev/docs/content/users/topics/phpstorm.md

 - If you haven’t used Xdebug with DDEV-Local and PHPStorm before, you’ll want to read the [step debugging instructions](../debugging-profiling/step-debugging.md).

-- For good performance, you want your project to be in `/home` inside WSL2, which is on the Linux filesystem.
-Although you can certainly keep your project on the Windows filesystem and access it in WSL2 via /mnt/c, the performance is even worse than native Windows.
+- For usable performance, your project should be in `/home` inside WSL2, which is on the Linux filesystem.
+Although you could keep your project on the Windows filesystem and access it in WSL2 via /mnt/c, the performance is even worse than native Windows.
 It does work though, but don't do it.
 You'll be miserable.

-### PhpStorm Running On Windows Side
+### PhpStorm Running On Windows Side and Using Docker Desktop

+With the [DDEV Integration Plugin](https://plugins.jetbrains.com/plugin/18813-ddev-integration) almost everything is already done for you, so use it.
+Create your project inside WSL2 (on the /home partition) and get it started first.

-1. Your working project should be on the /home partition, so you’ll open it using Windows PHPStorm as `\\wsl$\Ubuntu\home\<username>\...\<projectdir>`.
+1. Your working project will be on the /home partition, so you’ll open it using Windows PHPStorm as `\\wsl$\Ubuntu\home\<username>\...\<projectdir>`.
 2. On some systems and some projects it may take a very long time for PHPStorm to index the files.
-At one point I got frustrated and moved to a faster computer.
 3. File changes are noticed only by polling, and PHPStorm will complain about this in the lower right, “External file changes sync may be slow”.
 4. Turn off your Windows firewall temporarily.
 When you have everything working you can turn it back on again.
 Use `ddev start` and `ddev xdebug on`
 5. Click the Xdebug listen button on PHPStorm (the little phone icon) to make it start listening.
 6. Set a breakpoint on or near the first line of your index.php
 7. Visit the project with a web browser or curl.
 You should get a popup asking for mapping of the host-side files to the in-container files.
-You’ll want to make sure that `/home/<you>/.../<yourproject>` gets mapped to `/var/www/html`
+You’ll want to make sure that `/home/<you>/.../<yourproject>` gets mapped to `/var/www/html`.

-Debugging should be working!
+Debugging should be working.
 You can step through your code, set breakpoints, view variables, etc.

 (Nice to have) I set the PHPStorm terminal path (Settings→Tools→Terminal→Shell Path) to C:\Windows\System32\wsl.exe.
-That way when I use the terminal Window in WSL2 it’s using the wonderful bash shell in WSL2.
+That way when you use the terminal Window in WSL2 it’s using the bash shell in WSL2.

 #### PHPStorm inside WSL2 in Linux